flappydunk/Printer_CAM_Manager/README.md

 The Hardware

-Note: I have this built on a breadboard next to the printer.
-It has been tested OK so far.
-I am currently building a final board and a mount for the printer which will be added later.
-The final build should have these components.

 ESP32-CAM with camera and wifi aerial (AI thinker ESP32 CAM with camera)

 level shifter (4 Channel IIC I2C Logic Level 5V 3.3V Converter)